xadityax/xadityax/README.md

 ## I'm a Student, Developer, and Learner!

-- 🌱 I’m currently learning React Native and Statistical Method.
+- 🌱 I’m currently learning React Native and Statistical Methods to evaluate Data and ML models.
-- 👯 I’m looking to collaborate with other React developers
+- 👯 I’m looking to collaborate with other React developers.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I wrote my first computer program when I was 14!